How to Set Up a LAMP Stack with Docker Compose

 Start and Run the LAMP Stack with Docker Compose

-The initial delay of the containers’ start will only be the first time because Docker must download images from the Internet and then build some of them.
-After that, all subsequent runs will take seconds since they will be already available locally on your Linux system.
+The initial delay in container startup will only happen once, because Docker must first download some images and then build others locally.
+After that, all subsequent runs will take seconds since they will already be available locally on your Linux system.

 The Apache container with PHP support has been successfully started.